 When researching green technology, I knew that there would be no shortage of awesome, futuristic, and inspiring companies to talk about.
 Green technology is just so all-encompassing that it stretches from solar energy to vertical farming.

-But one of the most fascinating and world-saving technologies I’ve seen is almost so basic, I’m almost reluctant to put it in the same camp as a garbage-eating shark robot and a machine that prints living bones.
+But one of the most fascinating and world-saving technologies I’ve seen is so basic, I’m almost reluctant to put it in the same camp as a garbage-eating shark robot and a machine that prints living bones.

 But still, it fits the bill of world-changing tech, so fuck it.
 Let’s talk about plastic roads!

 Our planet has a plastic problem.
 Only a measly 9% of the world’s plastic has been recycled.
 And 100% of the plastic that has ever been made in history is still floating around somewhere.
 How scary is that?
-It’s the reason we have garbage continents floating around our oceans, the reason there are plastic straw and bag bans, the reason for so much pollution.
+It’s the reason we have garbage continents drifting around our oceans, the reason there are plastic straw and bag bans, the reason for so much pollution.

 Plastic road companies, such as the aptly named PlasticRoad, have developed an innovative solution to all that plastic waste by turning heat-soaked highways into sustainable, climate-adaptive plastic-based roads.